willzjacobson/jwt-demo/README.md

 ### View Users
 `GET /user`
 Responds with array of all users in mongodb
-NOTE: This would be a highly prtected route in real app.
+NOTE: This would be a highly protected route in real app.
 It's included here to ease debugging.

 ### GET Resource
 `GET /protected-resource`